-Single Solution, Single Data Model, In-Memory
+Single Solution, Unified Data Model, In-Memory

 All of Adexa planning solutions from network planning to supply chain planning, plant planning and sequencing are based on a unified data model.
 This is a unique feature of Adexa applications that is the foundation of Adexa IBP solution.
 But why is a unified data model important?
 There are a number of reasons as explained below.